javipalanca/simfleet/docs/develop.rst

 These are the basics of SPADE programming.
-You will not need to create all these structures, templates and classes in order to use `Taxi Simulator`, but it is always better to know the foundations before getting down to business.
+You will not need to create all these structures, templates and classes in order to use `SimFleet`, but it is always better to know the foundations before getting down to business.

 How to Implement your own Strategies
 ====================================

-Taxi simulator is designed for students to implement and test new strategies that lead to system optimization.
-The goal of this educational simulator is to make it easier for students to work with new coordination strategies without having to introduce major modifications to the application.
-For this purpose, Taxi Simulator incorporates the so-called Strategy design pattern, which is now introduced.
+SimFleet is designed for users to implement and test new strategies that lead to system optimization.
+The goal of this simulator is to make it easier for users to work with new coordination strategies without having to introduce major modifications to the application.
+For this purpose, SimFleet incorporates the so-called Strategy design pattern, which is now introduced.